University of San Francisco School of Nursing and Health Professions

-The University of San Francisco School of Nursing and Health Professions (SNAHP) is the nursing school of the private University of San Francisco, located in San Francisco, California.
-First established in 1954, the school has approximately 1,300 students.
+The University of San Francisco School of Nursing and Health Professions (SONHP) is the nursing school of the University of San Francisco, located in San Francisco, California.
+The school has approximately 1,300 students.
+90 percent of BSN graduates from 2022-2024 passed the NCLEX the first time and 92 percent of Masters-entry MSN graduates from 2022-2024 passed the NCLEX the first time.

 History

 Founded by the Sisters of Mercy in 1954.

 Campus

 The school is located in Cowell Hall on the 51 acre hilltop USF campus overlooking Golden Gate Park, the Pacific Ocean and downtown San Francisco.
 Cowell Hall is located on the main campus, entrance from Golden Gate Avenue between Kittredge Terrace and Roselyn Terrace; Cowell Hall is behind the Harney Science Center and the University Center.

 The school works in conjunction with many of the hospitals in the San Francisco Bay Area to provide clinical training for students.

-There is a learning resource center and skills laboratory on the first floor of Cowell Hall which provides an environment in which students can practice their skills and clinical decision making.
+There is a skills laboratory on the first floor of Cowell Hall which provides an environment in which students can practice their skills and clinical decision making.
 There is also a state of the art simulation center located on the main campus.
 The simulation center provides opportunities for students to work in teams to acquire clinical judgment and develop in the professional nursing role.

-Beyond the San Francisco campus, the school offers master's-level programs at USF's regional campuses in Pleasanton, Sacramento, San Jose, and Santa Rosa.
-Additionally, graduate courses are offered at a location in the Presidio and in Orange.
+Beyond the San Francisco campus, the school offers master's-level programs at USF's regional campuses in Sacramento and Orange County.